majordomo/majordomo/README.md

 The following actors are currently supported:

 * *LampActor* (@lamp): The lamp actor accepts float values between 0.0 and 1.0.
-Zero means the lamp if off, higher values may be used to set a brightness.
+Zero means the lamp is off, higher values may be used to set a brightness.
 One is full power.

 * *RollerActor* (@roller): Roller actors are controllable rollers at windows and can be toggled up or down.